grenader/reactive-services/README.md

 ## reactive-services examples
-This repository provides some samples of Java RESTful service and a client built in a 'reactive way'.
+This repository provides some samples of Java RESTful services and a client built in a 'reactive way'.
 This is a recommended approach to provide and consume web service in Spring 5.
 This reactive approach is coming a replacement to well-known Spring MVC and RestTemplate.